mavaddat/dotfiles/README.md

 Rust folks have made waves in which we rudder our boats.

 * As most know, `bat`  as a `cat` replacement (🦇 vs 😼)
-* <https://github.com/dandavison/delta> may be better than the diff-so-fancy project Paul started
+* <https://github.com/dandavison/delta> may be better than the [diff-so-fancy project](https://github.com/so-fancy/diff-so-fancy)
 * <https://github.com/ogham/exa> is better `ls` and gets all the trapd00r/LS_COLORS stuff, etc.
 * <https://github.com/bigH/git-fuzzy> interactive git thing.
 This deprecates Paul's `git recent` script&hellip; and probably some other things.